 Meet Clagett Dental Solutions

 Rest assured that at Clagett Dental Solutions, we check for signs of gum disease at every cleaning to catch potential problems early on.
 We make treatment as painless as possible by using the latest techniques and ensuring any infection and bacteria have been thoroughly cleaned out, and your gums fit snugly around your teeth.
 Gum disease treatment is tailored to your individual situation and how we can help you improve your dental health now and in the future to prevent further issues.

 Get Quality Gum Disease Treatment in Elizabethtown

 Do you think you have some of the signs of gum disease?
 If so, don’t put your oral health on the line.
 Schedule an appointment with our doctors now to get checked out.
 Remember, the earlier you begin treatment, the better the outcome will be.

-To schedule your initial consultation at our Elizabethtown office, give us a call today at (270) 769-3306.
+To schedule your initial consultation at our Elizabethtown office, call us at (270) 207-9025 or visit our specialty surgery site clagettperio.com for more information.